 "YES, IT'S ALREADY GOT A SISTER: ON THE SAME ALBUM AS "FREE URSELF"...THEY SOUND GREAT 2GETHER!"

 This information caused a bit of confusion as Ruff Enuff was released using the artist credit Mono Neon, while Free Urself was credited to Prince.
-It has been speculated that Free Urself is the title of an album Prince was working on, but this has not been confirmed.
 Ruff Enuff has since be confirmed by band members MonoNeon and Adrian Crutchfield by being a song from MonoNeon’s Black Is The New Black album, so it is safe to assume that Free Urself was also planned (possibly with overdubs or a re-recording) for the same album.
+It has also been speculated that Free Urself is the title of an album Prince was working on, but this has not been confirmed.
+If so, it is possible that Ruff Enuff was also planned for this Prince album with lyrics and not as an instrumental (when performed live between late 2015 and early 2016, the track contained verses and a chorus sung by Prince).